josejuanmartinez/mindcraft/README.md

 </p>

 # MindCraft
-The open-source AI solution to craft the minds of your NPC characters for your video games.
+The open-source NLP library to craft the minds of your NPC characters for your video games.

 Requires Python 3.10 or higher.